 The trail is a bit monotonous in spots, but views from the top are grand, as are the glittering turquoise lakes.
 It might take a few days out hiking to build up to this one, but it’s spectacular and definitely worth it.

-The trail climbs gently for several kilometers towards Lilian lake, which is a great spot for lunch.
+The trail climbs gently for several kilometres towards Lilian lake, which is a great spot for lunch.
 There is also a scenic backcountry campground here for those wanting to make this an overnight trip.

 The trail becomes much steeper beyond Lillian Lake toward Galatea Lake, and you need to watch your footing over the exposed rock scree slope.
 The views back through the valley are epic though, as are both the Galatea Lakes.
 The journey up this section feels difficult, but the way back down the scree is also challenging, be careful!